shaurya559/Induction-2025/README.md

 <br>
 They were very friendly, supportive, and explained everything in a simple way.
 I also got to learn a few new things that I wasn’t aware of before.
-It felt good to interact with them and I’m really looking forward to more such sessions and it ends at 11:30
+It felt good to interact with them and I’m really looking forward to more such sessions and it ends at 11:30<br>

+AFTER THAT the lunch brek is started from 11:30am to 12:30pm<br>

+At 1pm Dr Priya darshni mam say about universal human value .
+She say Universal Human Values (UHV) are the  and help us live in harmony with ourselves, others, and nature.
+She include values like truth, love, peace, respect, honesty, trust, compassion, and responsibility.
+UHV helps us understand the importance of relationships, human dignity, and ethical living.
+It teaches us how to make the right decisions by understanding what is truly valuable in life—not just material success but inner happiness and human connection.
+Learning these values is important for becoming a good human being and a responsible citizen the lecture is over at 2:30pm <br>

+at 2:30 the small session is conducted by cosmic club . they  say about cosmic club . how it works and how to join

+the session is ended at 3:30